Princess Cécile Marie of Bourbon-Parma: Activism

+From the 1960s she was a member of Caritas Spain, with the aim of helping the poorest Spaniards and Carlists in need.
 Princess Cécile worked as a nurse at the Fontilles leper colony in Marina Alta, volunteered to help victims of the floods in Vallès, and worked for the Food and Agriculture Organization in Laos.
 When the Nigerian Civil War began in 1967, she volunteered with the Sovereign Military Order of Malta as a pilot, flying into the country to bring humanitarian aid.
 She had previously trained as a pilot and skydiver.
 She rescued orphaned children during the war and distributed food, flying between Biafra and Libreville.
 Princess Cécile was awarded the Cross of the Order pro Merito Melitensi by the Sovereign Military Order of Malta for her humanitarian work during the Nigerian Civil War.
 She returned to Spain after the war but was expelled by Francisco Franco in 1971.

-While in exile, she and her sister, Marie Thérèse, were active in the Exterior Front of the Carlist Party.
-She made contacts with various intellectuals while exiled in France indluding Marcel Niedergang, André Malraux, Louis Leprince-Ringuet, Gaston Monnerville, Bishop Daniel Pezeril, and Manuel Azcárate.
+While in exile, she and her sisters, Marie Thérèse and Marie des Neiges, were active in the Exterior Front of the Carlist Party.
+She made contacts with various intellectuals while exiled in France including Marcel Niedergang, André Malraux, Louis Leprince-Ringuet, Gaston Monnerville, Bishop Daniel Pézeril, and Manuel Azcárate.

 She attended the 1973 World Congress of Peace Forces in Moscow and attended an ecumenical meeting sponsored by Patriarch Pimen I of Moscow.
 In 1974, she attended the Berlin Conference, a progressive Catholic conference.
+Princess Cécile Marie did her best regarding the situation of the Vietnam War, which ended in 1975: she took part in demonstrations for human rights and against the war, together with her friend, the economist John Kenneth Galbraith.
+In 1977, she authored a book, "Diccionario del carlismo" (in Spanish), who talk about carlism and its changes during the time.
+She was allowed to return to Spain in November 1977 where she settled to help her brother Carlos Hugo in managing Carlism.

 She was also passionate about Catholic theology and archiving.
 She lived her last years in Paris, where she volunteered with the International Association for Hospice and Palliative Care.